Singularities of character varieties: Introduction

 The above circle of ideas reduce the study of the singularities of $\Ch^{\heartsuit}(\Pi,G^L)$ to the study of elliptic endoscopic strata $\Ch^{\heartsuit}_{(s,\omega)}(\Pi,G^L)$.
 The latter are themselves images of character varieties associated to $H^L$.
 However, there is one caveat: the centraliser $H^L$ is not necessarily connected.
 In view of this, it is inevitable to consider character varieties with values in nonconnected reductive groups, even if we are only interested in those with values in connected reductive groups.
 A good part of this article will be devoted to rewrite the basics of character varieties in this generality, and prove a dimension formula.
+These character varieties also fit into Boalch-Yamakawa's theory of twisted character varieties in \cite{BY}, where the nonconnectedness of target groups is interpreted as a global twist of structure groups (the local twist of Stokes data in \textit{op. cit.} plays no role in our setting).
 We mention by the way that in a series of earlier works \cite{Shu1}, \cite{Shu2} and \cite{Shu3}, the author studied the unitary case, where the target group in question had two connected components, and generic monodromy conditions were imposed to make the character varieties smooth.
 The end product was a potential connection between their mixed Hodge polynomials and wreath Macdonald polynomials.